This article details the technical and safety requirements for executing a hot tap on hydrocarbon pipelines, piping or tanks.

 Selecting the location of the hot tap is crucial.
 Hot tap locations shall be readily accessible and free of obstructions.

 Hot tapping shall only be performed upstream of rotating equipment (pumps, compressors, etc.), control valves if there are filters, strainers or traps installed downstream of the hot tap location before the equipment.

 5.3.10 Hot Tap Valve or Block Valve

-Hot tap service valves shall be appropriately rated to suit the branch connection required.
-The rating should consider pipeline pressure, temperature, line content and in cases whether or not a full port valve is to be used.
-For linestop applications, linestop valves should be used; however, gate valves are also a viable option.
+Hot Tap valve shall be appropriately sized to suit the branch connection required.
+Valves used shall have a rating equal or higher than the existing piping or pipeline rating and shall be full port.
+Consideration shall be given to sandwich valves; however, gate valves and ball valves can be used.
 All valves, bolts, nuts and gasket shall be new because they may form part of the system.
 All valves shall be tested as per applicable codes and standards, including a test for seat leakage.

 5.3.11 Hot Tapping Machine

 Hot tapping machines will be of appropriate rating in terms of temperature and pressure.
 It is required that the hot tapping machine must be centred on the valve and aligned with the fitting to ensure uninterrupted cutting of the coupon.

 One key factor that must be considered when selecting a machine is the Total Travel Distance of the machine.
 This is specific to each machine.